Wells Fargo Advantage Funds – Wells Fargo Income Opportunities Fund (EAD) To Go Ex-Dividend on November 12th

 Wells Fargo Advantage Funds – Wells Fargo Income Opportunities Fund (NYSEAMERICAN:EAD) declared a monthly dividend on Tuesday, November 2nd, Wall Street Journal reports.
-Stockholders of record on Monday, November 15th will be paid a dividend of 0.0602 per share by the closed-end fund on Wednesday, December 1st.
-This represents a $0.72 dividend on an annualized basis and a dividend yield of 8.06%.
-The ex-dividend date of this dividend is Friday, November 12th.
-This is a positive change from Wells Fargo Advantage Funds – Wells Fargo Income Opportunities Fund’s previous monthly dividend of $0.06.
+Investors of record on Monday, November 15th will be given a dividend of 0.0602 per share by the closed-end fund on Wednesday, December 1st.
+This represents a $0.72 annualized dividend and a yield of 8.03%.
+The ex-dividend date is Friday, November 12th.
+This is an increase from Wells Fargo Advantage Funds – Wells Fargo Income Opportunities Fund’s previous monthly dividend of $0.06.

 Wells Fargo Income Opportunities Fund is a closed-end management investment company.
 It seeks current income and capital appreciation through investment in below investment grade debt securities, loans, and preferred stocks.
 The company was founded on December 3, 2002 and is headquartered in San Francisco, CA.